 Optical and Infrared:

-Optical sensors detect solar radiation reflected or scattered from the earth and thus develops images of Earth.
+Optical sensors detect solar radiation reflected or scattered from the earth and thus develop images of Earth.
 This is known as the Optical and Infrared Remote Sensing.
-The images formed by these sensors resembles that of photographs taken by a camera.
+The images formed by these sensors resemble that of photographs taken by a camera.

 Stay tuned with BYJU’S for more such interesting articles.
 Also, register to “BYJU’S – The Learning App” for loads of interactive, engaging Physics-related videos and an unlimited academic assist.